ddsky/spoonacular-api-clients/ruby/docs/ProductsApi.md

 end

 api_instance = OpenapiClient::ProductsApi.new
-upc = 33698816271 # Float | The UPC of the product for which you want to find comparable products.
+upc = '033698816271' # String | The UPC of the product for which you want to find comparable products.

 begin
   # Get Comparable Products